anirudhreddy18/GCP-SA/Notes.md

   - Provides pod & cluster Autoscaling
   - gcloud container clusters get-credentials CLUSTER --region us-central1 --project PROJECT_ID
   - can add more than 1 node pool.
 Within Node pool, you can configure instance types etc.

-## GCP Serverless
-When an object is uploaded to bucket, directly invoke a cloud function When an object is uploaded to bucket, setup a notification to pub/sub & then respond to that event using Cloud function/cloud run.
-When an object is uploaded to bucket, directly trigger a cloud run service uses eventArc.

 ### Roles
  - Basic -> viewer, owner, admin.
 Gives read access to all GCP Services etc. Not recommended